tegola-hubs/tegola-hubs.github.com/allanton/index.md

   brutalist architecture as seen by walking down the streets on [Google Earth]) a tall building that very likely belonged to a university, which it did -- the [University of the West of Scotland] (UWS).
-We were pretty sure they would have a good (probably fibre) connection and we thought that, following [Tegola] and other [HUBS] projects have done, we could come to some agreement and obtain backhaul from them.
+We were pretty sure they would have a good (probably fibre) connection and we thought that, following what [Tegola] and other [HUBS] projects have done, we could come to some agreement and obtain backhaul from them.

 We agreed to pursue the second two options.
 Initially we pinned most of our hopes on UWS, but Anne also knew one of the churches in Cambusnethan.

-In August, Marwan and Will visited UWS to see how well a trail link would work.
+In August, Marwan and Will visited UWS to see how well a trial link would work.
 While the staff there were accommodating, there were clearly problems.
-First, there was a plan to improve the appearance of the building by shortening it.
-Second, there were problems with the building (asbestos?) that made access to the roof impossible, so the only possibility was to mount one end of the link inside a window.
+First, there is a plan to improve the appearance of the building by shortening it.
+Second, there were problems with the building as it is (asbestos?) that made access to the roof impossible, so the only possibility was to mount one end of the link inside a window.
 Although they managed to get a signal to the Allanton community, it was very weak.